MikaelPecyna/Crunchyroll-export/README.md

 - Runs locally without Google Sheets dependency
 - Provides command-line interface for automation
-- Offers the same export/import functionality (import features removed in this version)
+- Offers the same export functionality (import features removed in this version)
-- Maintains compatibility with the original CSV format

 **Thank you** to Vryntel for the original project and reverse-engineering the Crunchyroll API!